edgeimpulse/expert-projects/adaptable-vision-counters.md

 For powering up the system we used a 5V 2A adapter.
 In this case we don't have any power hungry peripherals, so 2A current is enough.
 If you have 3A supply, please go for that.

-For the sake of convienence we also used a acrylic case for setting up all the hardware.
+For the sake of convenience we also used a acrylic case for setting up all the hardware.